What You Should Know About Nurses and Nursing Services

 How will I know if the person caring for me is a licensed nurse?

-Patient’s are encouraged to ask information of the persons who care for them.
-In addition, New York licensed nurses are required to wear a badge listing their full name and identifying one of the following titles:
+Patients are encouraged to ask persons who care for them what their job title is and whether they are a licensed health care professional.
+New York State licensed nurses are required to wear identification badge with listing their full name and one of the following professional titles:

-You may verify a nurse's license on this site.
+You may verify a nurse's license on this web site.